 ¼ yard Fashion Faux Fox Fur in “Silver” for pom-poms

-2 Golf-ball size pieces of polyester filling
+2 Golf-ball size pieces of polyester stuffing

 Heavy-duty button thread